 Completely recyclable and made entirely of composite based on the recycled Elium® resin.
 Approximately 80 cm lower than on the other Ocean Fiftys, the cockpit allows for sheltered maneuvering.
-For superior visibility whatever the sea conditions, cockpit and deckhouse are fitted with Altuglas ShieldUp® Flex® PMMA glazing, the world’s first flexible sheet recently developed by the Arkema subsidiary Altuglas International.
+For superior visibility whatever the sea conditions, cockpit and deckhouse are fitted with ShieldUp® Flex® PMMA glazing, the world’s first flexible sheet recently developed.
 This material’s flexibility makes it easy to install without thermoforming over substantial contours.
 This ”acrylic glass” is 5 times more impact-resistant than traditional PMMA.
 It also has an anti-scratch and water-repellent coating.
 The result: a remarkable and durable optical quality, even in challenging conditions, as well as a weight reduction of the order of 50%!

 Latest-generation lithium batteries using Arkema’s Kynar® technology were selected.
 Developed by the young French company Powertech, they help increase energy storage capacity by 50%, with no increase in weight compared to Arkema 1.
 Combined with a larger surface of photovoltaic panels installed on the front outrigger arm, the system delivers fully autonomous energy supply to on-board equipment, without emitting a single gram of CO2.

 The floats feature raised sections, but their volume is smaller than on its forerunner since the foil gives the necessary support.
 The dihedral angle (between outrigger and horizontal plane) has been increased to prevent the windward float from dragging in the water in light winds.